-And they both have the same Bluetooth 5.1 wireless tech, up from Bluetooth 4.2 on their predecessors.
+Both speakers have the same Bluetooth 5.1 wireless tech, up from Bluetooth 4.2 on their predecessors.
 This expands the wireless range from 10 metres to about 40, which is quite some improvement.

 JBL Charge 5 vs Flip 6: sound quality

 The Charge 5 delivers an agile sonic performance – tracks have plenty of impact, vocals are energised and feel well-placed in what is an expansive mix for a portable speaker of this size.
-Any brightness in the tweeter melts away once the speaker is run in, leaving only clean, clear treble frequencies to enjoy.

 JBL Charge 5 vs Flip 6: verdict

-Two new JBL Bluetooth speakers, two mighty fine prospects.
+Two JBL Bluetooth speakers; two mighty fine prospects.
 The Flip 6 and Charge 5 are very much alike – they look very similar, have similar sonic components, and will withstand the elements to the same degree.
 They share a lot of the same skills too, with Bluetooth 5.1 and PartyBoost present and correct on both devices.